Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 2. The job is so easy, why do they get paid a lot?

-I’ve handled teams in varied service delivery models – voice, chat, back office and not one of the accounts that I’ve handled are even close to being categorized as “easy”.
-They required a lot of skills and most of the time companies even had to invest hours of training that cost thousands of dollars to make sure that the teams have a chance for success.
+They required a lot of skills and most of the time companies even had to invest hours of training that cost thousands of dollars to ensure that the teams have a chance for success.

 Get the complete toolkit, free

 So yes, the pay is definitely higher than in some industries but it has a reason why.
-The job is not as easy as you think.

 3. Working in the BPO is a dead-end job